Bala-hub-13/Python4Bio/README.md

 Welcome to **Python4Bio**, a collection of small, beginner-friendly bioinformatics scripts written in plain, painfully understandable Python.

-This repo is for anyone who:
-- Knows what DNA is but not how to *code* with it
-- Wants to learn bioinformatics the slow, careful way (step-by-step, with comments)
-- Needs working examples of things like GC content, transcription, reverse complements.
-#### Basically, Me!
-I just want to see all the broken code versions and sigh!

-If you're expecting machine learning pipelines or genome assembly wizardry, you've taken a wrong turn.

 ---
 ## 🧠 What to expect?

-Each script in this repo is written with simplicity and clarity in mind.
+Each notebook in this repo is written with simplicity and clarity in mind.
 They're just... understandable.

 ## 💡 Why This Exists